-A 2022 Scholar-in-Residence at the Tufts European Center, Joel LaRue Smith is a pianist, composer, arranger, producer, and educator, he has toured extensively, performing jazz, classical, gospel and Afro Cuban repertoire throughout the U.S., Europe, Africa, Asia, Central America, and the Caribbean.
-Joel has performed at Carnegie Hall, Lincoln Center, The Whitney Museum, The White House, Symphony Hall in San Francisco and Boston, London’s Royal Albert Hall, and at The Hellenic Music Festival in Athens, as well as at the 2013 and 2011 Costa Rica International Jazz Festival, the 2011 Guatemala International Music Festival, and various noted jazz clubs like the Blue Note, The Village Gate, the Jazz Dock in Prague, and The Blue Frog in Mumbai.
+A 2022 Scholar-in-Residence at the Tufts European Center, Joel LaRue Smith is a pianist, composer, arranger, producer, and educator, he has toured extensively, performing jazz, classical, gospel and Afro Cuban repertoire throughout the U.S. and the world.
+Joel has performed at Carnegie Hall, Lincoln Center, The Whitney Museum, The White House, and London’s Royal Albert Hall, and at The Hellenic Music Festival in Athens, as well as at the 2013 and 2011 Costa Rica International Jazz Festival, the 2011 Guatemala International Music Festival, and various noted jazz clubs like the Blue Note, The Village Gate, the Jazz Dock in Prague, and The Blue Frog in Mumbai.
 He has performed with the New York Philharmonic, The Toledo Symphony, The French National Orchestra, Mario Bauza, Kenny Burrell, Tito Puente, Junior Cook and Wayne Andre.

 Joel was the featured pianist in the 2011 Annual John Coltrane Memorial Concert in Boston, and since 2013, he has served as Cultural Envoy to Central America for the U.S. Embassy and Department of State.

 His debut album September’s Child features seven original Afro-Cuban Jazz compositions, and his album The Motorman’s Son was named to Preston Frazier’s Best Jazz of 2017.
 His book on improvisation, Jazz: Then, Now, Tomorrow, is scheduled for release in 2023.